ThisIsLorenzo/PFAS_Trophic_Magnification/README.md

 Our research demonstrates significant biomagnification of per- and polyfluoroalkyl substances (PFAS) through food webs, with concentrations doubling at each trophic level.

 You can find the Preprint at the following link: [EcoEvoRxiv](https://ecoevorxiv.org/repository/view/8548/)

 ## Repository Structure
 ### Analysis scripts (`/R`)
 Contains R markdown files (`.Rmd`) with corresponding HTML outputs documenting the analysis.
 -  `/R/Analysis_code.Rmd`: General analysis code.
 It hosts the analyses conducted to generate model results and plots.
+-  `/R/random_splitting.Rmd`: We utilised this code to evenly split the bibliographic records among reviewers during the literature search.
+-  `/R/deduplication.Rmd`: We utilised this code to remove duplicates from the bibliographic records extracted from Rayyan.
 -  `/R/Slope_calculations.Rmd`: The file contains trophic magnification slope calculations using data manually extracted from plots (see *Data extraction from plots*).
 A user-friendly and easy-to-read version of this file is available at `/R/Slope_calculations.html`.
--  `/R/random_splitting.Rmd`: We utilised this code to evenly split the bibliographic records among reviewers during the literature search.
 -  `/R/TMFs_comparison.Rmd`: In this file, we report a validation analysis of trophic magnification slopes calculated against the reported values by the included studies in the meta-analysis.
 A user-friendly and easy-to-read version of this file is available at `/R/TMFs_comparison.html`.
+-  `/R/Model_validation.Rmd`: We utilised this code to validate our subgroup-correlated effects meta-regression model.
+A user-friendly and easy-to-read version of this file is available at `/R/Model_validation.html`.

 ### Data files (`/data`)
 Houses all datasets in CSV format used in the analysis.
 -  `/data/study_data.csv`: Raw data related to characteristics of the included studies in the meta-analysis (Data S1).
 Data were extracted from the included studies.